 Now I’m sure if Hubby sees this post, he’ll be thinking ‘Phase 1?
-I thought we had finished??’ which to some degree we have but you know what us women are like, we always want ‘more’ so there will be a Phase 2, I’m just not sure when Phase 2 will take effect.
+I thought we had finished the garden makeover??’ which to some degree we have but you know what we women are like, we always want ‘more’ so there will be a Phase 2, I’m just not sure when Phase 2 will take effect.

 Next up laid new turf where the trampoline used to be and had our patio extended to give us a larger outdoor seating area.
 We built our own DIY Pallet Bar out of reclaimed pallets and the leftover fence paint.
 For full instructions on how to do this, head over to Wayfair to see my ‘How To’ guide.
 The Pallet Bar is the perfect place to stand garden ornaments, plants, tealights at night or a large glass of wine!!!